Richard and Raye Scott

-Foster pets have ruined drapes, carpeting, clothing, and other valuable items.
-Preparing your home and the area the animal will stay in can prevent most accidents, but not all of them!
+Preparing your home and the area the animal will stay in can prevent most accidents, help keep you pet safe and help set you both up for fostering success.

 Can you get to the shelter’s vet quickly in case of an emergency?

-The shelter or rescue group likely works with a vet who will treat your foster pet at no charge to you.
-If the animal you are fostering needs medical attention, you will need to transport him or her to the vet’s office or shelter for care.
+Talk to the shelter or rescue group about how they prefer you handle any emergencies, should they arise.
+The shelter or rescue group likely works with a veterinarian who can treat your foster pet.
+If the animal you are fostering needs medical attention, you will need to transport him or her to the veterinarian’s office or shelter for care.

-Are you emotionally prepared to return the pet after the foster period is up?
+What will you do to prepare to return the pet after the foster period is up?

-It can be very difficult to let go once you have become emotionally attached to an animal!
-Be prepared for tears and heartache when the day comes that you must bring your first foster pet back to the shelter.
+Sometimes it can be difficult to let go once you have become emotionally attached to an animal!
+Be prepared for a few tears when the day comes that you must bring your first foster pet back to the shelter or to an adoptive home.
 But remember, he or she is now much more likely to find a loving, permanent home because of YOUR care!

 Do you feel comfortable explaining to friends that these pets are not yours to adopt out and that they must go through the regular adoption process at the shelter?